wikifactory/markup-it/README.md

 # draft-text

-> Utility to work with markdown string
+> Pipeline for using text input (for example Markdoan) with Draft-js

 ### Installation